Changing the way Django 5.1 generates admin list labels

 utils.pretty_name = custom_pretty_name

-This code needs to be placed inside of manage.py.
+This code needs to be placed inside of settings.py, all the way at the top.
 Placing it anywhere else means that Django still uses the original version before it’s replaced with the custom one.
-Once you add this code to the top of manage.py, the table headers are now nicely succinct, and by using Python’s inspect module we only change the behavior when the function is called by Django’s own label_for_field method.
+Once you add this code to the top of settings.py, the table headers are now nicely succinct, and by using Python’s inspect module we only change the behavior when the function is called by Django’s own label_for_field method.

 We also defer to the original method to return the pretty name, rather than copying Django’s code into our custom function.
 So in the case that Django would modify their pretty_name implementation, we automatically make use of it as well.